Integrating Microsoft Teams into the WebMail Calendar

 Concepts

 Teams (Microsoft) issues an access token, which is then sent to Axigen.
-This access token is the key that allows Axigen to make meeting requests to Teams on behalf of the Axigen account.
+This access token is the key that allows Axigen to create meeting requests in Teams on behalf of the Axigen account.
 In other words, Axigen doesn't have any knowledge of your Teams account; it only has the token that permits it to manage your meetings on your behalf.

 Essentially, the Teams application acts as a frontend.
 Through OAuth, it allows Axigen, as a delegate, to perform a small set of operations on behalf of a user, based on the consent the user has given.